-The existing lone Clearwell Cover is a hypalon, floating cover that was installed nearly twenty years ago.
+The existing Ione Clearwell Cover is a hypalon, floating cover that was installed nearly twenty years ago.
 This cover has developed numerous pinhole leaks that are possible sources of contamination as identified in various CA DPH annual inspections.
 This project would replace the cover with a newer, more resilient material that would protect the quality of the treated water produced by the lone WTP.
-Project Status: In Design